pmem/vltrace/CONTRIBUTING.md

-# Contributing to the strace.ebpf
+# Contributing to the vltrace

-Here you'll find instructions on how to contribute to the strace.ebpf.
+Here you'll find instructions on how to contribute to the vltrace.

 Your contributions are most welcome!
 You'll find it is best to begin with a conversation about your changes, rather than just writing a bunch of code and contributing it out of the blue.
-There are several good ways to suggest new features, offer to add a feature, or just begin a dialog about the strace.ebpf:
+There are several good ways to suggest new features, offer to add a feature, or just begin a dialog about the vltrace:

 * Open an issue in GitHub

-**NOTE: If you do decide to implement code changes and contribute them, please make sure you agree your contribution can be made available under the [BSD-style License used for the strace.ebpf]
+**NOTE: If you do decide to implement code changes and contribute them, please make sure you agree your contribution can be made available under the [BSD-style License used for the vltrace]

 **NOTE: Submitting your changes also means that you certify the following:**